Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Einstein-Hilbert Action and the Ricci Flow of the Space Metric

+wherein $V=V(-T)$ is the \emph{initial volume of the universe} and $\mathcal M_{t_i}=[t_i,-T]\times M$ is the \emph{truncated space-time continuum}.
+Since $\zeta \approx 0$ we could assume that $V(t)$ evolves slightly, provided the integral of the scalar curvature of the space manifold $M$ is not too huge.
+As we see from (\ref {a-8''}) the coefficient $1/V_i$ is itself given by an integration over the truncated space-time continuum $\mathcal M_{t_i}$.
+Therefore, inserting (\ref {a-8''}) in (\ref {a-8}) results in a highly non-local formula for the gravity effects.
+Thus, the next approximation is reasonable:\\

-Hence, the next approximation is reasonable:\footnote{Indeed, as we see in the following the space volume $V$ is effectively equivalent to the Newton's gravitation constant $G$.
-In principle, the dynamics of the space volume is formulated with a double integral on $M\times M$, hence is due to a non-local contribution of the scalar curvature of $M$ within the Einstein-Hilbert action.
+\textbf{Approximation II:} \emph{To avoid the non-local contributions we must ignor the variation of $V_i$ along with the Ricci flow.
+Consequently, we would simply set $V_i=V$, $1\leq i \leq N$, and write the Jacobian determinant (\ref {a-8}) as:}\footnote{Indeed, as we see in the following the space volume $V$ is effectively equivalent to the Newton's gravitation constant $G$.
+In principle, upon (\ref {a-8''}) the dynamics of the space volume is formulated by a double integral on $M\times M$ within the Einstein-Hilbert action, hence produces a non-local contribution of the scalar curvature of $M$ into the theory.
+Therefore, the small variation in the volume of the universe $V$, and consequently in the gravitational constant $G$, is the only mandatory choice we have to consider in the first order approximations of the Wiener fractal measure.
 However, the slight variation of $G$ has already been formulated by means of a local interacting scalar field theory (i.e. dilaton) via the Brans-Dicke theory \cite{brans-dicke}.
-See also \cite{weinberg} for more discussions.}\\
+See also \cite{weinberg} for more discussions.}

-\textbf{Approximation II:} \emph{We may also assume that the variation of $V_i$ along the Ricci flow is negligible during the period of time in which we concern the Brownian stochastic evolution of quantum fields.
-Hence, we would simply consider $V_i=V$, $1\leq i \leq N$, and write the Jacobian determinant (\ref {a-8}) as:}

-~ In particular, upon approximations \textbf{I} and \textbf{II} one can easily extract the contribution of the Jacobian determinants $J_i$s, $1\leq i \leq N$, within the Wiener fractal measure (\ref {b-1}) as:
+~ In particular, upon approximations \textbf{I} and \textbf{II} one can easily extract the contribution of the Jacobian determinants $J_i$s, $1\leq i \leq N$, within the Wiener fractal measure (\ref {b-1}) as

 for $\xi = V/\zeta$, which in the limit of $N \to \infty$ (i.e. $\tau_i =2T/N \to 0$) leads to: